Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Related Works

 Multi-task architectures divide into two families depending on the hard or soft sharing of the parameters.
-In architectures with hard parameter sharing such as the one proposed in this paper, multiple supervised tasks share the same input and some intermediate representation \citep{caruana1997multitask}.
+In architectures with hard parameter sharing such as the one proposed in this paper, multiple supervised tasks share the same input and some intermediate representation.
 The parameters learned up to this intermediate point are called \textit{generic parameters} since they are shared across all tasks.
 In soft parameter sharing, the weight updates are not shared among the tasks and the parameters are task-specific, introducing only a soft constraint on the training process \citep{duong2015low}.

 As explained by \cite{caruana1997multitask}, multi-task learning leads to various benefits if the tasks are linked by a valid relationship.
 For instance, the generalization error bounds are improved and the risk of overfitting is reduced\citep{baxter1995learning}.
-The speed of convergence is also increased, since fewer training samples are required per task \citep{baxter2000model}.

-Multi-task learning has been successful in various applications, such as natural language processing \citep{subramanian2018learning}, computer vision \citep{kokkinos2017ubernet}, autonomous driving \citep{leang2020dynamic}, radiology \citep{vincent2021miccai} and histology \citep{gamper2020multi}.
-The preliminary work by \cite{gamper2020multi}, in particular, shows a decrease in the loss variance as an effect of multi-task for oral cancer, suggesting that this work may have high potential for histology applications.
-Note that, depending on the applications and on the loss functions used to represent the multiple tasks, multiple strategies exists for weighting each task contribution in the objective function \cite{gong2019comparison}.
-Alternatively to uniform weighting, for example, dynamical task re-weighting during training was proposed by \cite{leang2020dynamic}. \cite{kendall2018multi}, moreover, proposed the use of uncertainty estimates to weight each task.
+The speed of convergence is also increased since fewer training samples are required per task \citep{baxter2000model}. {Because of this,} multi-task learning has been successful in various applications, such as natural language processing \citep{subramanian2018learning}, computer vision \citep{kokkinos2017ubernet}, autonomous driving \citep{leang2020dynamic}, radiology \citep{vincent2021miccai} and histology \citep{gamper2020multi,marini2022multi}.
+The preliminary work by \cite{gamper2020multi}, in particular, shows a decrease in the loss variance as an effect of multi-task for oral cancer, suggesting that this work may have a high potential for histology applications.
+Depending on the applications and on the loss functions used to represent the multiple tasks, multiple strategies exist for weighting each task contribution in the objective function \cite{gong2019comparison}.
+Alternatively to uniform weighting, for example, dynamical task re-weighting during training was proposed by \cite{leang2020dynamic} and \cite{kendall2018multi}. {The latter, in particular, exploits uncertainty estimates to weight each task, making the model convergence more robust to distribution shifts and unseen samples.}